Image credit: Pixabay

 We turn to automation to handle what we lack the time or processing power to accomplish.
 Automation is a profoundly powerful option in the era of the internet.
 There’s so much data collected that it’s possible to establish extremely sophisticated automation routines (including ingenious chatbots).

-Strong UX work identifies likely points of failure
+Strong UX design automation work identifies likely points of failure

 To build a solid user experience, you must fully understand everything that goes into each step along the way.
 This includes how the user is likely to feel, what they’re likely to think, and what they might be looking to achieve.
 It’s all information you need to make the process as robust and pain-free as possible.
 It also highlights the points at which things are most likely to go wrong.

 This has a strong secondary effect on automation because automated routines are very useful for bypassing anticipated stumbling blocks.
 With some great UX design behind you, you’ll know two things when implementing further automation:

 - What issues need to be addressed through automation.

 - That you won’t need to automate anything that could be fixed at a UX level.

 It isn’t cost-effective to find a complex automation solution to an issue that could be resolved through minor interface tweaks.
 Hence, this is very important, allowing you to fully focus on the issues most deserving of your attention.

 Automation that users don’t understand can be damaging

 Particularly in a post-GDPR world, the design world is rife with concerns over the storage and use of personal data.
 This affects automation in a major way.
 Think about automated notifications, for instance.
 If you use a site that keeps sending you automated notifications but you can’t find any way to turn them off, it will probably make you quite frustrated even if you find the notifications useful.